A Pirate's Life

 CJ Brown: So you're willing to fire on innocent people just to steal a little money from their boat before it sinks?

-CJ Brown: No, you can't, please!
+CJ Brown: No, you can't!
+Please!

-Captain Teastane: CJ, it's what pirates do.
+Captain Tinstane: CJ, it's what pirates do.

 CJ Brown: Yeah, I know, because it's in your rulebook.

-Captain Teastane: Rulebook?
-Rulebook?
+Captain Tinstane: Rulebook?

 CJ Brown: It is in your rulebook, isn't it?